NVIDIA-Merlin/NVTabular/review/pr-1592/_sources/examples/index.md.txt

 1. Open a browser and use the `127.0.0.1` URL provided in the messages by JupyterLab.

 1. After you log in to JupyterLab, navigate to the `/nvtabular` directory to try out the example notebooks.

+## Troubleshooting

+If you experience any trouble running the example notebooks, check the latest [troubleshooting](https://nvidia-merlin.github.io/NVTabular/main/resources/troubleshooting.html) documentation.